If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 You’d think that IPX8 would be a step up from IPX7, and in some regards it is, but not quite how you might think.
 IPX8 ratings are determined by the manufacturer.
 Devices that are IPX8 essentially go through the same testing protocols as IPX7 devices, but manufacturers can bump it up to an IPX8 rating if, let’s say, a device handles submersion for longer than 30 minutes.
 Either way, if you plan on doing anything in the pool, you should only be considering headphones specifically rated for submersion underwater.

-Earbud-style waterproof headphones have come a long way with being able to stay in your ears even when you are being physically active.
-But when it comes to swimming, we only recommend earbud-style headphones (no ear-hooks) if you wear a swimming cap that covers your ears.
-That will keep the buds in your ears.
-Otherwise, there is a good chance that water will knock them right out, and it won’t be fun trying to find your earbuds at the bottom of the pool.
-If you do want to buy earbud-style underwater headphones, look for products that come with multiple ear tips (or ribbed ear tips) so that you can find a good fit.
+Waterproof headphones and earbuds have come a long way in recent years, and there are lot of great options for working out.
+Usually, we recommend hook-style earbuds for athletes because they stay in place during vigorous exercise.
+When it comes to swimming, we recommend earbud-style headphones (no ear hooks) if you wear a swimming cap that covers your ears.
+Without a swimming cap, there is a good chance they’ll fall right out, and it won’t be fun trying to find your earbuds at the bottom of the pool.
+If you do buy earbud-style underwater headphones, then look for products that come with multiple ear tips (or ribbed ear tips) so that you can find a good fit.

 3.5mm Connector vs. Integrated MP3 Player

-You might have noticed that we don’t feature a ton of Bluetooth earbuds on this list, and that’s for a great reason: wireless audio technologies like Bluetooth don’t always work so well in water.
+We didn’t include many waterproof Bluetooth earbuds in the shopping guide below, and that’s because wireless audio technologies like Bluetooth don’t work so well in water.
 Even if they did, finding a way to keep your phone within the 30-foot range at all times is far less convenient than just having a dedicated waterproof MP3 player.
-With this in mind, you have two options: Pairing a traditional, wired pair of waterproof headphones with a standalone waterproof MP3 player, or going with a streamlined solution where MP3 playback is integrated into the waterproof headphones themselves.
+With this in mind, you have two options: using a waterproof MP3 player, or buying waterproof earbuds that come with their own wireless radio transmitter.

 The Best Underwater Earbuds For Swimming

 Below you’ll find our recommendations for not only swimmers but for all athletes who push their workouts to the next level.
-Trust us, these headphones can handle more than a little sweat.
-If you get caught in a rainstorm while you’re on your morning run, or if you prefer to work out in the pool, these headphones won’t mind getting wet with you.
+Trust us, these headphones can handle more than just sweat.
+If you get caught in a rainstorm while you’re on your morning run, or if you prefer to work out in the pool, these waterproof headphones won’t mind getting wet with you.

 1. Zygo Solo Waterproof Headphones

-Zygo took a different approach when designing their waterproof headphones for swimming, and it’s safe to say that we at SPY are big fans of the outcome.
-The headphones utilize bone-conduction technology and a wireless transmitter to stream sound into your underwater workouts.
-Thanks to the bone conduction audio, you can wear the headphones comfortably over swim caps without loss of audio quality.
-Best of all, you can stream any content from your phone to the headphones while you’re swimming, which means you can listen to music, podcasts or workout routines while you get your laps in.
+Rather than using an onboard MP3 player or an unreliable Bluetooth connection, Zygo took a totally different approach with its waterproof headphones for swimming.
+After testing them out in the pool, we can verify that they’re the best underwater headphones, full stop.
+These headphones utilize bone-conduction technology and a wireless radio transmitter for clear sound underwater.
+You can wear the headphones comfortably over swim caps without loss of audio quality.
+Best of all, you can stream music, podcasts and workout routines from your device to the headphones while you get your laps in.

-But what’s most impressive about Zygo’s set is the included walkie-talkie feature that allows coaches to give commands and tips while you swim.
+We also love Zygo Solo’s unique walkie-talkie feature that allows coaches to give instructions to swimmers in real-time.
 For anyone who is keen on not only bringing some music to their workouts but also improving their overall technique, we think you’ll love Zygo’s underwater headphones.
-We recently had the chance to test out these headphones, and we found they offered great sound, were easy to set up, and had reliable connectivity underwater.
+We found they offered great sound, were easy to set up, and had reliable connectivity underwater.

 Why We Like It: Stream music and audio from your phone, live coaching feature, premium sound

 Swimbuds is the most well-known brand in the underwater audio category, and the Swimbuds Sport wired earbuds are the follow-up to the brand’s popular classic headphones.
 These new Swimbuds were designed to offer less drag in the water, and that’s because Swimbuds products are designed specifically for swimmers.
 The downside to Swimbuds?
 You aren’t buying a complete audio package, and you’ll need a separate underwater MP3 player.
 Swimbuds does offer some bundles if you’re looking for a one-and-done solution.
-If you’re looking for a truly wireless solution, then we recommend investing in the more expensive Zygo headset or the JBL Endurance Dive.
+If you’re looking for a truly wireless solution, then we recommend investing in the more expensive Zygo headset.

 Why We Like It: Top wired option, great for swimmers